-7) Provision of emergency care as appropriate in accordance with established adult day service provider policies and Section 240.1510 of this Part.
+7) Provision of emergency care as appropriate in accordance with established adult day service provider policies and Section 240.1510.

 b) Ancillary Service Components

-1) Ancillary services, including physical, occupational, speech and creative arts therapies may be provided by site staff or through contractual arrangements when needed by clients.
-If provided, ancillary services shall be within the framework of the individualized plan of care and in accordance with professional practice standards and applicable State and federal regulations.
+1) Ancillary services, including physical, occupational, speech and creative arts therapies may be provided by site staff or through contractual arrangements when needed by participants.
+If provided, ancillary services shall be within the framework of the individualized person-centered plan of care and ADS Addendum and shall be in accordance with professional practice standards and applicable State and federal regulations.

 2) Skilled nursing services, including, but not limited to, catheter installation, irrigations and care, dressings, enemas, oxygen therapy, suction/posturing, ostomy care and restorative nursing such as bladder retraining.
 (All these procedures/interventions require physician orders and shall be administered by a Registered Nurse or a Licensed Practical Nurse, in accordance with the Illinois Nursing Act [225 ILCS 65].)